microsoft/azure-pipelines-task-lib/ISSUE_TEMPLATE.md

-1. Please check our current Issues to see if someone already reported this https://github.com/Microsoft/azure-pipelines-task-lib/issues
+Please check our current Issues to see if someone already reported this https://github.com/Microsoft/azure-pipelines-task-lib/issues
-2. Take a look at our Instructions for logging issues https://github.com/Microsoft/azure-pipelines-task-lib/blob/master/CONTRIBUTING.md

 ### Environment
 azure-pipelines-task-lib version: